MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control.md

 ### Find more secure alternatives

-The Cloud App Security service catalog can help you find alternatives that work for your organization, instead of risky apps that your users might be using.
+The Defender for Cloud Apps service catalog can help you find alternatives that work for your organization, instead of risky apps that your users might be using.

 Imagine this scenario: you're considering buying a productivity tool, and you aren't sure if your users would make use of it.